shahriarsakib-code/simple-usa-life-insurance-trips/README.md

 ## About the App

 This is just a simple USA insurange trips app.
+I didn't use any api for locate the user location, this is just a simple custom insurange app where user can read the metrics or i just made this or designed this for UI also i added FAQ activity and all the faq data will get position to recyclerview

 ## About the Developer